 As a student-centered university, Lindenwood takes your complaints and concerns seriously and has put this process in place to ensure that complaints are addressed appropriately and in a timely manner.

-For these purposes, a complaint is defined as dissatisfaction or disagreement with a decision or action that has taken place on the Lindenwood campus and affects a current student of the University.
+For these purposes, a complaint is defined as dissatisfaction or disagreement with a decision or action that involves University process, procedure, or interaction and affects a current student of the University.
 Additionally, any individual who was a student but who has graduated or otherwise left the University may also use this complaint process if the act being reported occurred while the individual was a student.

-- Academic integrity.
-Learn more in the Student Handbook.
+- This information and more can be found in the Student Handbook.